team1306/Robot2021/README.md

 *   `UserInput.java` - Contains the [functional interfaces](https://www.geeksforgeeks.org/functional-interfaces-java/) for passing llamdas to commands to grab user inputs
     *   `UserAnalog` - returns a -1 to 1 value
     *   `UserDigital` - returns a boolean
+*   `PIDTunerCommand` - A command to harness the ShuffleBoard for tuning PID gains for different subsystems throughout the season.